oktet-dev/styleguides/cguide.md

 English transcription) and e-mail address which may be used later to contact the author regarding to these sources.
 It is allowed to have multiple ‘`@author`’ sections if principal developer has been changed;
 put a name of the last principal developer first.
-OKTET Labs employees shall use \<Name.Surname@oktetlabs.ru\> form of e-mail address.

 Optional part ‘`license term notice`’ may be added to provide information about licensing terms for this source file, about